Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: System Model

 \section{System Model}

-We consider the status update system in Fig.~\ref{fig:system} with $N$ information sources indexed by $n=1,2,\ldots,N$ each of which generating samples of an associated random process with the sampled values carried inside the information packets to be sent to a BS which is the destination of the status update system.
-Service times of source-$n$ packets, denoted by $S_n$, time required for transmission of source-$n$ information packets to the BS, are i.i.d.~and have a general distribution with MGF denoted by $G_n(s)=\mathbb{E}[e^{s S_n}]$, mean $s_n =\mathbb{E} [S_n] = G_n'(0)$, second moment $q_n = \mathbb{E} [S_n^2]=G_n''(0)$, variance $v_n = q_n - s_n^2$, and squared coefficient of variation $c_n = \frac{v_n}{s_n^2}$.
+We consider the status update system in Fig.~\ref{fig:system} with $N$ information sources indexed by $n=1,2,\ldots,N$ each of which generates samples of an associated random process with the sample values and timestamps written into information packets, which are to be transmitted to the BS which is the destination of the status update system.
+Service times of source-$n$ packets, denoted by $S_n$, time required for transmission of source-$n$ information packets to the BS, are i.i.d.~and have a general distribution with moment generating function (MGF) denoted by $G_n(s)=\mathbb{E}[e^{s S_n}]$, mean $s_n =\mathbb{E} [S_n] = G_n'(0)$, second moment $q_n = \mathbb{E} [S_n^2]=G_n''(0)$, variance $v_n = q_n - s_n^2$, and squared coefficient of variation $c_n = \frac{v_n}{s_n^2}$.
+In fact, we only need to know the first two moments, but the MGF formalism is used in detailing the analytical method.
 The per-source service times are independent of each other and there are no packet errors.
+We also assume that transmission times for polling messages are much shorter than the packet service times and they are neglected in the analysis.

-We let $\Delta_n$ denote the steady-state random variable for the associated AoI process observed at the BS for source-$n$, $n=1,\ldots,N$.
-We define the system AoI as the mean of the weighted age random variable $\Delta = \sum_{n=1}^N w_n \Delta_n$,
+We let $\Delta_n(t)$, $t\geq 0$ (resp. $\Phi_{n,k}$, $k=1,2,\ldots$) denote the AoI process (resp.
+PAoI process) observed at the BS for source-$n$, $n=1,\ldots,N$.
+Fig.~\ref{fig:SamplePath1} illustrates the evolution of the AoI/PAoI processes for tagged source-$1$ when C-GAW is used with an example pattern $P=[1,2,3,2]$.
+We let $\Delta_n$ (resp. $\Phi_n$) denote the steady-state random variable for the associated AoI (resp.
+PAoI) process observed at the BS for source-$n$, $n=1,\ldots,N$, with their means written as time averages due to the ergodicity of both processes,